 Funding for a full complement of administrative and inspectional personnel positions in both the Building and Housing Code Enforcement Divisions.
 This helps to ensure healthy neighborhoods and safe buildings throughout Springfield.
 Funding is also included for the continuation of the Mayor's "Clean City" program.
-The FY24 budget appropriation reflects the purchase of a short-term rental software allowing the City to establish, maintain, and regularly update a database of registered properties through the Code Enforcement Department.
+The FY25 budget also provides funding for OpenGov, an enhanced software package that will allow for the permitting process to be fully accessible to the public online, including the ability to submit payments electronically.
+This relieves a significant burden to both the public and departmental staff, saving time and maximizing efficiency be eliminating the need to acquire permits in person.
+Excitingly, the design of this system will allow for other City departments to join the platform at no additional cost.